Tojikan/znz-roll20/docs/p5-zombies.md

 #### Walkers ####

-When a corpse or dead human gets infected, the body reanimates and becomes a lumbering corpse.
+When a corpse becomes infected, the body reanimates and becomes a lumbering shell of its former self.
 At this point, the rigor mortis has set in and the body becomes stiff and unyielding.
 Walkers are slow but are incredibly durable and tough.
 Only by dealing large amounts of damage to the vital organs and the brain, will the Walker finally fall down for the last time.

 Walkers are a slow but dangerous threat, doggedly marching forward until you are cornered with no escape.